Cabedelo: History

 Around 1000 years ago, the region where the municipality of Cabedelo is currently settled was the land of the Tapuian Indians, who migrated to the interior of the continent due to the arrival of Tupi tribes from the Amazon.
-In the 16th century, when the first Europeans arrived, the region constituted the border between the territories of the Tupi tribes of Potiguares (which were located in the north) and Tabajaras (which were located in the south).
+In the 16th century, when the first Europeans arrived, the region constituted the border between the territories of the Tupi tribes of Potiguaras (which were located in the north) and Tabajaras (which were located in the south).
 The latter allied themselves with the Portuguese colonizers, while the former became staunch opponents of them.

-Cabedelo was founded on November 4, 1585, around a fortress built by the Portuguese in order to defend the entrance to the Paraíba River estuary and the city of Filipeia de Nossa Senhora das Neves, now known as João Pessoa.
+Cabedelo was founded on November 4, 1585, around the Forte de Santa Catarina, a fortress built by the Portuguese in order to defend the entrance to the Paraíba River estuary and the city of Filipeia de Nossa Senhora das Neves, now known as João Pessoa.
+In 1597, french ships and a combined force of French and Potiguara soldiers burned the fort and razed the town.

+During the Dutch invasions of Brazil, the battle of Cabedelo took place, where the city withstood Dutch attacks for three years until being finally conquered in 1634.
 At the time of Dutch domination, between 1634 and 1654, the city was renamed Margaretha (Margarida).

 Cabedelo conquered and lost autonomy for the city of João Pessoa a few times.
 Through the Law 283, of March 17, 1908, Cabedelo obtained autonomy, which was elevated to the condition of a village.
 Later, the village lost the jurisdiction of town and municipality, by the State Law 676, of November 20, 1928, which annexed its territory to the municipality of the capital.

 In an administrative division of 1933, it once again appeared as a district in the municipality of João Pessoa.
 With State Law 1 631, of December 12, 1956, Cabedelo once again returned to the category of municipality, consisting of a single district.
 That legal diploma created the district, by dismembering the capital.
 The installation of the new municipality was scheduled for April 4, 1959, however, it was installed on January 31, 1957.